 The DogBed4Less is an excellent rectangular bed - and my top pick for a memory foam dog bed.
 With 4" solid memory foam supporting your dog's joints, he'll feel much more comfortable and less sore after sleeping.
 It's also available in 7 sizes, ranging from small to extra large for big dogs, so there's almost certainly one that's perfect for your pet.

 One of the great features of the DogBed4Less is that it comes with two covers.
-The external cover has a zipper for easy removal and can be machine washed.
-There is also an inner liner to protect the foam if your dog has an accident.
+The external denim cover has a zipper for easy removal and can be machine washed.
+There's also an inner liner to protect the foam if your dog has an accident.

 Unlike some of the other beds on this list, it is built with 4" solid memory foam.
 The foam is high density to provide support for dogs of almost any weight.
 It may start to sag after a few years, but is durable enough to last a reasonable length of time.
-There is also a 2-year warranty for the foam - although the liner and cover aren't covered.
+There's also the option of buying replacement covers should they become damaged or worn.

 Considering the price and great support, the DogBed4Less is a bargain if you're looking for the best memory foam dog bed.
-The only situation I wouldn't recommend it for is if your dog loves to snuggle against a bolster.
+It doesn't have a bolster though, so there may be better options if your dog is a "cuddler."

-Quick Summary: The DogBed4Less Orthopedic is an excellent dog bed.
+Quick Summary: The DogBed4Less Orthopedic is an excellent memory foam pet bed.
 If your pet has joint pain, he'll love the soft support provided by the bed.
 Even healthy dogs love sleeping on it though.

 Another excellent rectangular memory foam dog bed is the Milliard Premium.
 Unlike the DogBed4Less, it's made from a 2" layer of memory foam and 2" layer of support.
 It still provides great support for your dog's joints though - and the layered design keeps the cost down.